-Except for the aforementioned impact, as of the date of approval and issuance of the individual financial statements, the Company continued to evaluate the impact of amendments to other standards and interpretations on financial condition and performance.
+Except for the aforementioned impact, as of the date of approval and issuance of the Consolidated Financial Statements, the Company continued to evaluate the impact of amendments to other standards and interpretations on financial condition and performance.
 Such impacts will be disclosed upon completion of the evaluation.